+Greta Thunberg calls out ‘lying’ political leaders on stage at Glastonbury

-Greta Thunberg calls out ‘the forces of greed’ as she takes to stage at Glastonbury
+Greta Thunberg calls out ‘lying’ political leaders as she takes to stage at Glastonbury

 Thunberg follows in the footsteps of broadcaster and naturalist David Attenborough, who surprised revellers with an appearance on the Pyramid Stage in 2019

+Greta Thunberg has called out “lying” political leaders on stage at Glastonbury, saying that dishonesty in public office has not “only become socially acceptable” but something the public expects.

-Greta Thunberg has told revellers at Glastonbury festival that they face a battle against “the forces of greed” if they want to prevent a “total natural catastrophe” caused by climate change.
+She told revellers at the festival that they face a battle against “the forces of greed” if they want to prevent a “total natural catastrophe” caused by climate change.

 The Swedish environmental activist appeared on the main Pyramid Stage on Saturday afternoon, to deliver a short speech about the climate crisis.